madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 ./gksu.sh leafpad /etc/fstab
 ```

-More environment variables can be passed in same fashion as needed.
+More environment variables can be passed as needed in same fashion.

 <ins class='nfooter'><a rel='prev' id='fprev' href='#blog/2018/2018-04-25-OpenVPN-In-Azure.md'>OpenVPN In Azure</a> <a rel='next' id='fnext' href='#blog/2018/2018-01-27-Dirac-Notation-Cheatsheet.md'>Dirac Notation Cheatsheet</a></ins>